fortrabbit/help/docs/install-wordpress-uni.md

 ### Keeping WordPress secure

 Urgent security advice: WordPress is popular with hackers.
 You are responsible to keep the software you install up-to-date — see our [security guidelines](https://www.fortrabbit.com/security).
 The good news is that WordPress has automatic background updates and they are enabled by default.
-Please check the article from the offical WordPress codex on how to [configure automatic background updates](https://wordpress.org/support/article/configuring-automatic-background-updates/) and take care that your WordPress core, plugins and even themes are always [up-to-date](#toc-updating-wordpress).
+Please check the article from the official WordPress codex on how to [configure automatic background updates](https://wordpress.org/support/article/configuring-automatic-background-updates/) and take care that your WordPress core, plugins and even themes are always [up-to-date](#toc-updating-wordpress).

 #### Protect against bots